Home Improvements or Foam Insulation: Which Comes First?

 Foam insulation sprayed on the roof deck is the best way to seal the envelope of your home.
 If you need shingles replaced on your roof after this has been done, then there’s no problem.

-If you are in a situation where the entire roof needs to be replaced, then it is best to do the roof then the spray foam.
+If you are in a situation where the entire roof needs to be replaced, then it is best to do the roof before the spray foam.

 A big one we discuss a lot with homeowners is drywall.

-There is no question that if you are planning a renovation that involves removing drywall that you should wait to have the injection foam insulation installed.
-This is because if you remove the drywall after the foam has been installed, you run the risk of pulling that insulation out with it and you can’t just push it back in – it just won’t work.
+There is no question that if you are planning a renovation involving the removal of drywall, you should wait to have the injection foam insulation installed.
+This is because if you remove the drywall after the foam has been installed, you run the risk of pulling that insulation out with it, and you can’t just push it back in – it just won’t work.

 You can also have spray foam insulation installed in the wall cavity before the new drywall is put up.

-Fishing electrical wire or pushing pipes through injection foam insulation isn’t difficult, but it depends on the experience of your contractor.
+Fishing electrical wire or pushing pipes through injection foam insulation isn’t difficult, but it depends on your contractor's experience.

-Foam insulation is pliable enough to push the wire or pipes through, but some contractors don’t have the experience working with the material.
-Because of this, when it comes to plumbing and electrical, it is probably the best bet to have those projects done before the foam insulation.
+Foam insulation is pliable enough to push wires or pipes through, but some contractors don’t have the experience working with it.
+Because of this, when it comes to plumbing and electrical work, it is probably best to have those projects done before the foam insulation.

 Get Foam Insulation for Your Home